OXNARD FILM SOCIETY

 All dialog in films from non-English speaking countries will be presented in its original language accompanied by English subtitles

 Our Monday Night Foreign Film Series usually screens two films each month, the first and third Mondays at 3:30pm and 6:30pm at Plaza Cinemas 14.
-We will continue our mission of providing the Best of World Cinema to film lovers on Mondays in downtown Oxnard along with supporting local filmmakers Thanks and Be Safe, George J. Sandoval, Executive Director
+We will continue our mission of providing the Best of World Cinema to the Oxnard and Ventura County community along with supporting local filmmakers Thanks and Be Safe, George J. Sandoval, Executive Director

 Our Monday Night Foreign Film Series usually screens two films each month, the first and third Mondays at 3:30pm and 6:30pm at Plaza Cinemas 14.
-We will continue our mission of providing the Best of World Cinema to film lovers on Mondays in downtown Oxnard along with supporting local filmmakers Thanks and Be Safe, George J. Sandoval, Executive Director
+We will continue our mission of providing the Best of World Cinema to the Oxnard and Ventura County community along with supporting local filmmakers Thanks and Be Safe, George J. Sandoval, Executive Director

 Plaza Cinemas 14, 255 West 5th Street, Oxnard CA 93030